rexdavinci/Prynk/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This project works with nodejs v12.18.3.
-You need to have ardor server running locally to test this app

 Clone this repo